The Good, the Bad, and Huckleberry Hound: Plot

 In 1849 California, Huckleberry Hound rides west on his horse in search of a place to start a country farm.
 He discovers the small town of Two-Bit, which is being menaced by the outlaw brothers, the Dalton Gang consisting of Dinky, Finky, Pinky, and Stinky.
 Stinky was apprehended by a hand and sentenced to prison by Judge Tumbleweed Flopner.

 The Daltons steal Huck's belongings and coerce him into a game of poker, the stakes being a gold nugget Huck carries for his things.
 Huck accuses the Daltons of cheating, so they challenge him to a boxing match which Huck wins.
 Huck goes to Quick Draw McGraw and Baba Looey's bank to deposit his gold and wins a prize of his choice.
 He chooses a fountain pen, being partial to its blue ink.
 The Daltons rob the bank, stealing the nugget and the pen.
 Mayor Hokey Wolf calls an emergency town meeting and hurriedly appoints Huck as Two-Bit's new sheriff.

 Sheriff Huck hunts the Daltons and apprehends and jails them after some struggle.
 Stinky breaks out of prison with the Bit-2 News and reporter Magilla Gorilla covering the news.
 Huck receives a letter from Stinky Dalton.
 Stinky challenges Huck to a gunfight.
 None of the townsfolk want to help and flee to Tahiti.

 Stinky fails to kill Huck, so he breaks his brothers out of jail disguised as their grandmother.
 Despite his horse trying to rescue him, Huck chases the Daltons until they strap him to a rocket and launch him into the sky, where he is presumably blown up.
 The Daltons go on to become the richest outlaws in the West, taking over Two-Bit and renaming it "Daltonville".
-When the townsfolk return, the Daltons kick them out aboard a freight train and the townsfolk blame themselves for Huck's death and the loss of Two-Bit, or so they think.
+When the townsfolk return, the Daltons kick them out aboard a freight train and the townsfolk blame themselves for Huck's death and the loss of Two-Bit.